This page explains the education antenatal workshops we offer to women being cared for by our midwifery team.

 - returning to fitness after birth

-For women booked at St Thomas’s hospital with depression, anxiety, gestational diabetes.
+For women booked at St Thomas’ Hospital with depression, anxiety, gestational diabetes.

-- Guy’s Hospital Orchard Lisle Pool, London Bridge
+- Location: Guy’s Hospital Orchard Lisle Pool, London Bridge

-- Offered as 4 sessions which are £10 in total - payable on first session and by card ONLY.
+- Cost: £10 for four sessions – payable on the first session and by card only.

 Pregnancy information is available on the NHS website.